ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 The run length is controlled  by`stop_option` and `stop_n`.<br>
 Common options for `stop_option` are `ndays`, `nmonths` and `nyears`. `stop_n` provides the numerical count for `stop_option`.

-The restart period is controlled by `restart_option` and `restart_n`, which set how often restart files are written.<br>
+The restart period is controlled by `restart_option` and `restart_n`, which set *how often* restart files are written.<br>
 !!! tip
-    To allow for an experiment to be carried out in multiple runs, or to be started from a previous run, the model must write restart files at the end of each run.
-This can be achieved by setting the `restart_*` fields so that their corresponding time is a divisor of the time corresponding to the `stop_*` values.
-For long-running and stable experiments, some of these restarts can be automatically removed to save space.
-See [Saving model restarts](/models/run-a-model/run-access-om3/#saving-model-restarts) for further details.
+    To be able to continue an experiment run, writing restart files at the end of an experiment run is required.
+To achieve this, the `restart_*` fields should be set as a divisor of the corresponding `stop_*` values.
+For long runs which are working well, as an additional post-processing step, it is possible to "prune" restart files using Payu, see: [Pruning model restarts](/models/run-a-model/run-access-om3/#pruning-model-restarts).

 For example, to run a configuration for 2 months and write restart files at the end of the run, set the following in the `~/access-om3/{{example_folder}}/nuopc.runconfig` file: